1998: Strengthening Health Research in America: Philanthropy’s Role

-The Burroughs Wellcome Fund provided infrastructure support and leadership in the early years of the Alliance, and continues to provide office space and some administrative support which are critical to the Alliance’s financial well-being.
+The Burroughs Wellcome Fund provided infrastructure support and leadership in the early years of the Alliance, which included providing office space and some administrative support, which were critical to HRA’s growth.
+However, HRA is now completely independent from the Burroughs Wellcome Fund.
 The Health Research Alliance was incorporated in November, 2005, and is tax-exempt under section 501(c)(3) of the Internal Revenue Code as a 509(a)(2) public charity.

-A new health research awards database, Grants in the Health Research Alliance Shared Portfolio (gHRAsp) has been developed and is being used by member organizations.
+A biomedical research awards database, called HRA Analyzer (formerly called Grants in the Health Research Alliance Shared Portfolio or gHRAsp) was been developed and is being used by member organizations.
 The national conferences sponsored in 2006 and 2008 have turned into comprehensive Members’ Meetings offered in the spring and in the fall of each year, hosted by member organizations.

 * “Partnering to Advance Health Research: Philanthropy’s Role” was planned by the Burroughs Wellcome Fund, the American Heart Association, the Howard Hughes Medical Institute, the Doris Duke Charitable Foundation, the Arthritis Foundation, the Juvenile Diabetes Research Foundation International, the Robert Wood Johnson Foundation, and the American Cancer Society.